Vatican's financial crimes prosecution hurt by inexperience

 The Moneyval report criticized the conduct of Vatican authorities in staging the raid, saying there was no evidence they had carried out any risk assessment about the international consequences.

-The raid also resulted in the departure of the office's top managers and the hiring of replacements whom Moneyval said had “very limited” experience in law enforcement or financial intelligence.
-The report lamented the “institutional memory loss” that resulted and said it was a priority to provide the new staff with sufficient training and to take measures to reduce the high turnover in the office.
+The raid resulted in the departure of the office's top managers and the hiring of replacements whom Moneyval said had “very limited” experience in law enforcement or financial intelligence.
+The report lamented the “institutional memory loss” that entailed and urged measures to reduce the high turnover in the office.